John Gibb (courtier): John Gibb humiliated at court

 In April 1616 John Gibb was questioned with Sir Robert Kerr about missing letters and documents and they were placed in the custody of Sir James Fullerton.
 According to an old story, at Theobalds in 1622 the king had misplaced some papers relating to a Spanish treaty, and became angry and frustrated, and insisted that John Gibb had them.
 Gibb threw himself on the floor saying he had never had the papers, and James kicked him.
 Gibb abandoned his humility and said wouldn't put up with it any more, and rode away to London.
 Endymion Porter hearing of this remembered he had the documents.
 James sent messengers to bring Gibb back to Theobalds and kneeled in front of his servant to beg forgiveness.
 The incident was an illustration of the imbalance in the king's humours for the biographer Arthur Wilson.

 Thomas Middleton made this affair into a stage play as The Nice Valour, in which the Duke whips a courtier, Shamont, in the face, but later apologises and devotes himself to justice.
 The scene would read as a compliment to the king.

 In 1618 John Taylor, the Water Poet, came to Dunfermline and lodged at John Gibb's house, presumably part of the palace.
 Taylor said Gibb, who was not there, was "the oldest servant the king hath."
 A Mr Crighton showed Taylor around the palace.

+Death

 He died on 6 February 1628 and was buried in Dunfermline Abbey churchyard.

+The satirist Anthony Weldon listed Gibb as a Scottish courtier who deservedly received rewards from King James, among "private gentlemen; as Gideon Murray, John Achmoty, James Baily, John Gib, and Barnard Lindley, got some pretty estate, not worth either the naming or enjoying; old servants should get some moderate estate to leave to posterity".